Project Leads: Rachelle Niemela, Mary Morrier, Elyse Greenslade

 General garden work:

-• We planted additional pollinator plants in the back gardens.
+• We planted additional plants on the hill garden that we extended.

 Special projects: